Homeschooling for Single Parents

 You should know that you are unique and so is your child, so your homeschooling experience doesn’t have to be similar to someone else’s.
 If a strict schedule suits you, go for it.
 If your child responds more in an easy laid-back schedule, go for that.
 We recommend that you get a Homeschool Panda account.
 It’s a great application for beginners and helps them follow a schedule, meet deadlines, plan lessons for the children, follow the budget, and even meet local homeschoolers near-by.

 Creating the balance

-If you work and even if you don’t, you need to have a balance in your personal, work and homeschool life.
-Be there for your child because homeschool is not only about academics and extracurricular activities, it is about giving the whole school experience to your child at home, in your own unique way.
+If you work and even if you don’t, you need to have a balance in your personal, work, and homeschool life.
+Be there for your child because homeschool is not only about academics and extracurricular activities, it is about giving the whole learning experience to your child at home, in your own unique way.

 Don’t be afraid to mess up.
 Experiment with what suits you and your children the best.
 Arrange educational and fun field trips and occasionally take breaks, change the schedules, and add fun to the methods of teaching.
 Take homeschooling one day at a time.
 Homeschooling is a remarkable experience, both for the parent and the child and it is only fair that you make stops to enjoy the journey!